Khawla Hamdi: Ahlam al-Shabab “Dreams of Youths”

-Fi Qalbi Ontha Ebrya “In My Heart A Jewish Girl”
+Fi Qalbi Ontha Ebrya “In My Heart A Hebrew Girl”

 The book Fi Qalbi Ontha Ebrya has been published in both Arabic and Persian.
 This book illustrates many contemporary issues in the Arab world such as misunderstanding about Islam and Hijab.

 The story revolves around Rima, a Tunisian Muslim girl who her parents died.
 Her mother's last words to her Jewish neighbor, Jacob, are to raise Rima as a Muslim.
 Jacob accepts Rima's care and Rima, a teenage girl, grows up and starts wearing Islamic veil.
 Jacob's wife, Tanya, who cannot tolerates with Rima's veil and finds that her Jewish children are also interested in Islamic veil because of Rima, sees Rima as a threat to her children and asks Jacob to choose between Rima and her family.
 As a result, Jacob sends Rima to his sister Rachel's home in Lebanon.
 There, Rachel's husband mistreated Rima then she forced to move.
 Afterwards, she becomes acquainted with Nada and becomes one of the agents of his conversion to Islam.
 A love story about coexistence between religions.

 This book was published in Arabic in 388 pages in 2012.